optionalemon/tp/docs/UserGuide.md

 Format: `list`

 * Note that `list` has different behavior in focus mode and outside focus mode.
-* In the focus mode, only students within the class will be listed.
+* In the focus mode, only students within the class are being listed.

 ### Add classes: `addc`